-Perspective | The ‘Commander in Grief’ steps up to the microphone
+Perspective | The ‘commander in grief’ steps up to the microphone

 And maybe then, in the humble face of so much loneliness and pain, we will do the real and final work to end this thing.
 We will stay masked, get vaccinated, and in July we will celebrate Independence Day with our neighbors.

 None of this should be confused with the “empathy” most often associated with politics — the kind manifested via summoning thoughts and prayers.
-Those execrable three words are murmured by sorrowful elected officials in times of tragedy, but rarely burdened with any actual plans or action.
+Those execrable three words are murmured by sorrowful elected officials in times of tragedy but rarely burdened with any actual plans or action.

 Empathy is only worth anything if it is accompanied by both, and so Biden also talked about the American Rescue Plan’s child credit, additional unemployment benefits, additional small business assistance.